Manubarki/linkedin-profile-builder/README.md

 # LinkedIn Profile Builder AI 🚀

 An AI-powered tool that scores, transforms, and builds LinkedIn profiles using Claude Vision.
-Upload screenshots of your LinkedIn profile — the AI reads every section including your profile photo and background banner.
+Upload screenshots of your LinkedIn profile — the AI reads every section including your profile photo and background banner — and rewrites everything for maximum personal brand impact.

 **Live app → [linkedin-profile-builder.vercel.app](https://linkedin-profile-builder.vercel.app)**